xilinliang/FCS-ECal-pi0-reconstruction/README.md

 	3) runMuDst_pT.C : run macro, include the pi0 reconstruction by highest pT pair

-	4) fcsgain.txt : uniform gain factor file , no need to change

-	5) fcsgain_corr.txt : gain correction file (not included in Git, check email or ask Xilin or Akio to provide), varied by different towers.
-For each iteration, you will need to change this file before each iteration
+	5) fcsgain_corr.txt : gain correction file (in GitHub page, only the gain correction with 1.2 value, which only for the first iteration of the first pair of run for each period!).
+Generally, the values are varied by different towers.
+And for each iteration, you will need to change this file before each iteration

 	6) submitScheduler: the folder for submitting jobs to Scheduler

 	7) run22root : the folder for saving root files and analysis

+	8) Gain corrections predict scripts: include: integralLumi.txt , led_files2/ , ledRatio_time_V4.C , ledruns.txt , run_lumin.txt

 How to do the analysis on pi0 reconstruction: